Basic Homemade Curd, Dahi Or Yogurt Using Cow's Milk

 Added to 6 cookbooks

-Basic Homemade Curd is easy to make.
-It can be enjoyed plain, or used to make recipes like Kadhi, Buttermilk, Dhoklas, etc.
+Cow's milk dahi is easy to make.
+It can be enjoyed plain, or used to make recipes like Kadhi, Buttermilk, Dhoklas, etc. You can also serve it with healthy recipes like Oats Khichdi or Multigrain Thepla to make a complete wholesome and nourishing meal.

 - To make basic homemade curd, boil the milk and cool it slightly.